jupyterhub/oauthenticator/docs/source/index.md

 ## How-to guides

-How-To guides answer the question 'How do I...?' for some relevant topics.}
+How-To guides answer the question 'How do I...?' for some relevant topics.
 Things like how to write your own `oauthenticator` or how to migrate to a newer `oauthenticator` version.

 ```{toctree}